Transport in São Paulo: Rail transport

 Faria Lima station, on Line 4 - Yellow.

 With 13 lines, 187 stations and a total length of around 380 km (of which about 353 km is within the São Paulo Metropolitan Region boundaries), the São Paulo Metropolitan Rail Transport Network is the largest urban rail system in Latin America.

-The rail network transports about 8,3 million people daily and it is operated by four different companies.
-Two are state-owned: São Paulo Metro and the Companhia Paulista de Trens Metropolitanos (CPTM).
-The other two are private: ViaQuatro and ViaMobilidade.
+The rail network transports about 8,3 million people daily and it is operated by five different companies.
+Two are state-owned: Companhia do Metropolitano de São Paulo (Metrô-SP) and the Companhia Paulista de Trens Metropolitanos (CPTM).
+The other three are private: Motiva Linha 4, ViaMobilidade and TIC Trens.

 Connections between the lines operated by different companies are usually free, with the only two exceptions being Tatuapé and Corinthians-Itaquera stations, where connections are paid during rush-hours and free during other periods.

 Current network

 The following lines are currently in operation: